k8s-platform-hub/hello-golang-gin/microservices/app/README.md

 # change to app directory
 $ cd mircoservices/app

-# install glide for package management
+# install dep for package management
-$ go get github.com/Masterminds/glide
+$ go get github.com/golang/dep/cmd/dep
 # install gin for live reloading
 $ go get github.com/codegangsta/gin

-# set CLUSTER_NAME
+# install dependencies
-$ export CLUSTER_NAME=[your-cluster-name]

-# run the local server script
-# windows users: run this in git bash
+$ dep ensure -vendor-only

-$ ./run-local-server.sh
+$ cd src
+$ gin --bin main-bin --port 8080 run

 # app will be available at http://localhost:8080
 # any change you make to your source code will be immediately updated on the running app